 Yes, you can brush dry, but it’s better to rinse after.
 You can use toothpaste without water or use mouthwash if water isn’t available. - How do you brush your teeth with braces the proper way?

-Brush gently around brackets, use a small brush for between wire, and rinse well after eating.
-An electric toothbrush can help clean more effectively.
+Brush gently around brackets, use a small brush for between wires, and rinse well after eating.
+An electric toothbrush can help clean more effectively. - Is brushing teeth with baking soda better than using toothpaste?